TOHAN: A One-step Approach towards Few-shot Hypothesis Adaptation: Introduction

 \section{Introduction}

-In \emph{Domain Adaptation} (DA) \cite{DBLP:conf/icml/WeiZHY18,DBLP:conf/nips/SongCWSS19,DBLP:conf/cvpr/SongCYWSMS20,DBLP:conf/aaai/JingLDWDSW20,fang2020rethinking,zhang2020aa}, we aim to train a target-domain classifier with data in source and target domains.
-Based on the availability of data in the target domain (e.g., fully-labeled data, partially-labeled data and unlabeled data), DA is divided into three categories: \emph{supervised DA} (SDA) \cite{sukhija2016}, semi-supervised DA \cite{DBLP:conf/ijcai/JiangWHSQL20} and \emph{unsupervised DA} (UDA) \cite{DBLP:conf/iclr/ShuBNE18,zhong2021how,fang2020open,liu2019butterfly}.
-Since SDA methods outperform UDA methods for the same quantity of target data \cite{motiian2017few}, it becomes attractive if we can train a good target-domain classifier using labeled-source data and few labeled-target data \cite{DBLP:conf/icml/TeshimaSS20}.
+In \emph{domain adaptation} (DA) \cite{jiahua2020what,DBLP:conf/aaai/JingLDWDSW20,DBLP:conf/nips/SongCWSS19,DBLP:conf/cvpr/SongCYWSMS20,DBLP:conf/icml/WeiZHY18}, we aim to train a target-domain classifier with data in source and target domains.
+Based on the availability of data in the target domain (e.g., fully-labeled data, partially-labeled data and unlabeled data), DA is divided into three categories: \emph{supervised DA} (SDA) \cite{sukhija2016}, semi-supervised DA \cite{DBLP:conf/ijcai/JiangWHSQL20} and \emph{unsupervised DA} (UDA) \cite{yiyang2020clarinet}.
+Since SDA methods outperform UDA methods for the same quantity of target data \cite{motiian2017few}, it becomes attractive if we can train a good target-domain classifier using labeled source data and few labeled target data \cite{DBLP:conf/icml/TeshimaSS20}.

 Hence, \emph{few-shot domain adaptation} (FDA) methods \cite{motiian2017few} are proposed to train a target-domain classifier with \emph{accessible} labeled data from the {source domain} and few labeled data from the target domain.
 Compared to SDA and UDA methods, FDA methods only require few data in the target domain, which is suitable to solve many problems, e.g., medical image processing \cite{wang2020focalmix}.
 Existing FDA methods involve many approaches and applications.
 Structural casual model \cite{DBLP:conf/icml/TeshimaSS20} has been proposed to overcome the problem caused by apparent distribution discrapancy.
 Since deep neural networks tend to overfit the few-labeled data in the training process, a meta-learning method becomes an effective solution to the FDA problem \cite{sun2019meta}.
-Besides, FDA methods perform well in face of generation \cite{DBLP:conf/cvpr/YangL20} and virtual-to-real scene parsing \citep{zhang2019few}.
+Besides, FDA methods perform well in face generation \cite{DBLP:conf/cvpr/YangL20} and virtual-to-real scene parsing \citep{zhang2019few}.